-Mr. Hobby was charged with Battery which also served as the basis for a felony violation of probation.
-Without waiving speedy trial and in under 60 days, defense counsel prepared for trial.
-Thanks to the counsel’s aggressive motion practice, the Judge excluded audio tapes of jail calls (all jail calls are recorded) which the State failed to produce until the Friday before trial.
-Because the Government had lost the parking lot video of the incident, defense counsel also successfully argued to exclude any reference to the video tape and prohibit witnesses from commenting on what was on the video that had been lost.
+Mr. Hobby was charged with Battery, which also served as the basis for a felony Violation of Probation charge.
+Without waiving speedy trial and in under 60 days, his defense counsel from Aaron Delgado & Associates prepared for trial.
+Thanks to the counsel’s aggressive motion practice, the judge excluded audio tapes of jail calls (all jail calls are recorded), which the State failed to produce until the Friday before trial.
+Since the government had lost the parking lot video of the incident, defense counsel also successfully argued to exclude any reference to the video tape and prohibit witnesses from commenting on what was on the video that had been lost.

-If you are interested in viewing information about the past results obtained by Delgado & Romanik, PLLC, please read and acknowledge the information below.
+If you are interested in viewing information about the past results obtained by Aaron Delgado & Associates, PLLC, please read and acknowledge the information below.

 The information in this section contains descriptions of our past results and statements regarding the quality of our law firm’s services.